Skip to main content

 Thank You for submitting the response, will get back with you.

-The amount depends on various factors and the specific rules of the scheme.
+The amount depends on various factors and the specific family pension rules after the death of a pensioner in India.
 In most government schemes, the pension is paid out in the following manner:

 • If a government employee dies while still in service, having completed at least 7 years of continuous service, the family pension will be 50% of the last drawn salary.